 I bequeath to the World Ship Society Limited (“the Society”) of Mayes House, Vansittart Estate, Arthur Road, Windsor, Berkshire, SL4 1SE, United Kingdom, registered charity number 1139902, my collection of maritime books/photographs/slides/prints/pictures* to be used by the Society at its absolute discretion.

-Making Donations to the WSSThe World Ship Society has benefited greatly from donations and bequests which have enhanced its library, archives and its collection of negatives, prints and slides, and recognises the generosity of members and their families which has made this possible.
+The World Ship Society has benefited greatly from donations and bequests which have enhanced its library, archives and its collection of negatives, prints and slides, and recognises the generosity of members and their families which has made this possible.
 Books, journals, magazines and photographs are accepted on the understanding that the WSS is free to sell or dispose of those which duplicate ones already in our collection.
 However, in the case of those more recently published, we are experiencing a build-up of multiple copies well in excess of what we can reasonably expect to sell.
-We would therefore ask members who wish to make bequests or donations to consider carefully which items come to us, and offer the guidelines below.
+We would therefore ask members who wish to make bequests or donations to consider carefully which items come to us and offer the guidelines below.

 The WSS welcomes: